BrodiePearson/IPCC_AR6_Chapter9_Figures/README.md

 ## Functions for IPCC processing/analysis
 ### Matlab Functions
 Many of the figures in Chapter 9 use Matlab functions created by Brodie Pearson and Baylor Fox-Kemper.
-These functions are found in the `Functions` directory, and the Matlab code within this repository is set up to use these functions automatically.
+These functions include scripts to plot maps, manipulate CMIP datasets, and use IPCC color schemes.
+They are found in the [`Functions` directory](https://github.com/BrodiePearson/IPCC_AR6_Chapter9_Figures/tree/main/Functions) in scripts prefixed in scripts with the naming convention `IPCC_*.nc`.
+The Matlab plotting code within this repository is set up to use these functions automatically.

+The [`Functions` directory](https://github.com/BrodiePearson/IPCC_AR6_Chapter9_Figures/tree/main/Functions) also contains some  Matlab scripts that are not distributed within Matlab's standard installation, but are available online through MathWorks.

 ### ESMValTool recipes
 Some of the code uses [ESMValTool](https://github.com/ESMValGroup/ESMValTool) to perform certain pre-processing operations on CMIP ensembles and observational/reanalysis data.